 Avoiding a workplace bully might seem easier than avoiding a school bully, given that employees can quit their jobs.
 But workers get caught in a cycle of stress.

 Little research has been done on how to deal with abusive bosses or bullying co-workers.
-In mild cases, where a boss may not realise how their behaviour is coming across, direct confrontation might work.
-In cases where the management does not want to see the abuse and your boss just does not stop, the best thing you can do for yourself is leave the company, before your health is affected.
+In mild cases, where a boss may not realize how their behavior is coming across, direct confrontation might work.
+In cases where the management does not want to see the abuse and your boss just does not stop, the best thing you can do for yourself is to leave the company, before your health is affected.

 If getting another job is not that easy for you, why do you not start your own internet business and be your own boss?
-You can even start this working from home in your own time.
-One of the best and legitimate ways to do this , is to become a member of Wealthy Affiliates, who will support you in making your own websites, then give you all the training you need.
-You can start a one week free trial without any commitments.
+You can even start this by working from home in your own time.
+One of the best and most legitimate ways to do this is to become a member of Wealthy Affiliates, which will support you in making your own websites, then give you all the training you need.
+You can start a one-week free trial without any commitments through the link in my review below.
 Read all about it in my personal review here.

-Please share you own experiences here and if you have any remarks and/or questions, leave them in the comment box and I will respond within 24 hours.
+Please share your own experiences here and if you have any remarks and/or questions, leave them in the comment box and I will respond within 24 hours.